MGoosePlayZ/castletool-web/PRIVACY.md

 ## 7. Third-Party Services

-CastleTool API may rely on third-party infrastructure providers, hosting services, or network providers.
+CastleTool may rely on third-party infrastructure providers, hosting services, or network providers.

 Those providers may process technical information necessary to deliver the service.

-CastleTool API does not control the policies or practices of third-party providers.
+CastleTool does not control the policies or practices of third-party providers.

 ## 8. Security